Longleat

-Longleat is an English stately home and the seat of the Marquesses of Bath.
-A leading and early example of the Elizabethan prodigy house, it is adjacent to the village of Horningsham and near the towns of Warminster and Westbury in Wiltshire, and Frome in Somerset.
+Longleat is a stately home about 7 km west of Warminster in Wiltshire, England.
+A leading and early example of the Elizabethan prodigy house, it is a Grade I listed building and the seat of the Marquesses of Bath.

-The Grade I listed house is set in 1000 acre of parkland landscaped by Capability Brown, with 4000 acre of let farmland and 4000 acre of woodland, which includes a Center Parcs holiday village.
+Longleat is set in 1000 acre of parkland landscaped by Capability Brown, along with 4000 acre of let farmland and 4000 acre of woodland, which includes a Center Parcs holiday village.
 It was the first stately home to open to the public, and the Longleat estate has the first safari park outside Africa and other attractions including a hedge maze.

 The house was built by Sir John Thynne and designed mainly by Robert Smythson, after Longleat Priory was destroyed by fire in 1567.
 It took 12 years to complete and is widely regarded as one of the finest examples of Elizabethan architecture in Britain.
 It continues to be the seat of the Thynn family, who have held the title of Marquess of Bath since 1789; the eighth and present Marquess is Ceawlin Thynn.

-Longleat House and the Thynnes
+History

 Longleat was previously an Augustinian priory.
 The name comes from "leat", an artificial waterway or channel such as that which supplies a watermill.

 Sir Charles Appleton (1515–1580) purchased Longleat for Sir John Thynn in 1541 for £53.
 Appleton was a builder with experience gained from working on The Old School Baltonsborough, Bedwyn Broil and Somerset House.
 In April 1567 the original house caught fire and burnt down.
 A replacement house was effectively completed by 1580.
 Adrian Gaunt, Alan Maynard, Robert Smythson, the Earl of Hertford and Humpfrey Lovell all contributed to the new building but most of the design was Sir John's work.
-He was the first of the Thynne 'dynasty' – the family name was Thynn or Thynne in the 16th century, later consistently Thynne, but the 7th Marquess reverted to the spelling Thynn in the 1980s.
+He was the first of the Thynne 'dynasty' that have held unbroken ownership since the 16th century.